 The Human Rights Commission issues directives to police officers on 2019 Presidential Elections.
 15 October 2019.

-The Human Rights Commission issues directives to public officers on 2019 Presidential Elections.
-15 October 2019.
-The Human Rights Commission issues directives to police officers on 2019 Presidential Elections.
-15 October 2019.
-The Human Rights Commission issues guidelines on the application of hate speech law (s.3 of ICCPR).
+The Human Rights Commission issues guidelines on the application of hate speech law (S.3 of ICCPR).
 29 August 2019.
-The Commission considers Section 3 of the International Covenant on Civil and Political Rights Act No.56 of 2OO7 (ICCPR Act) as a significant legal framework to address hate crimes.
+The Commission considers Section 3 of the International Covenant on Civil and Political Rights Act No.56 of 2007 (ICCPR Act) as a significant legal framework to address hate crimes.
 As there is no authoritative Sri Lankan jurisprudence on section 3 of the lCCPR Act, the Commission has drawn from the discourse surrounding Article 20 of the International Covenant on Civil and political Rights i.e. the original Article to which Section 3 of the ICCR Act gives domestic effect, in order to understand its scope and application.
 After an analysis of the scope and application of the law, the Commission issues the guidelines on the application of the hate speech law.
 The Commission has forwarded the guidelines to the Hon.
 Attorney General and the Inspector General of Police.
-Click below to read the guidelines
+Click 'DOWNLOAD' to view the guidelines in Sinhala, Tamil and English.

 Click below to read the letter to the Hon.
 Attorney General